ream/ream/docs/data-fetching.md

 The `context` parameter is an object containing the following keys:

 - `params` contains the route parameters for pages using dynamic routes.
 For example, if the page name is `[id].vue`, then params will look like `{ id: '...' }`.
 To learn more, take a look at the [Dynamic Routing documentation](/docs/routing#dynamic-routing).
-You should use this together with `getStaticPaths`, which we’ll explain later.

 ### How does `preload` work